Group Visits

 Plan a visit to explore the Museum’s new galleries, art on campus, Art@Bainbridge, activities in the Creativity Labs, or a combination of experiences.

-All groups must make a reservation at least 4 weeks in advance for guided, self-guided, and Creativity Lab visits.
+All groups must make a reservation at least 4 weeks in advance for guided, self-guided, and Creativity Labs visits.
 Guided tours are approximately 1 hour.

 Guided Group Tours

-Enjoy selections from across time, geography, and medium that showcase the truly globe-spanning scope of the Museum’s collections as well as architectural highlights of the building and site-specific commissions.
+Enjoy works of art from across time, geography, and cultures that showcase the truly globe-spanning scope of the Museum’s collections and site-specific commissions, and experience architectural highlights of the building.

 Princeton University is home to one of the country’s most extraordinary collections of twentieth- and twenty-first-century public sculpture, located throughout campus.
 Schedule a guided walking tour of the campus collections and see a variety of works by modern and contemporary sculptors, from Henry Moore to Maya Lin.
 Learn about materials and techniques and explore elements of design and balance.